Please select a partnership to see additional information:

 It is key to remember that the internet can also be a support mechanism for children and young people, where they can contact friends / family and obtain advice.
 Where possible and appropriate, working with the child to use the internet safely after an incident will more beneficial than removing their access and / or devices.

-Both male and female adults and some young people may use the internet to sexually harm children.
-Some do this by looking at, taking and/or distributing photographs and video images on the internet of children in various states of undress, sexual poses and/or being sexually abused.
+Both male and female adults and some young people may use the internet to sexually harm children and young people.
+Some do this by looking at, taking and/or distributing photographs and video images on the internet of children and young people in various states of undress, sexual poses and/or being sexually abused.
 Any indecent or obscene image involving a child has, by its very nature, involved a person who, in creating that image has been party to abusing that child.
-There is some evidence from Police Investigations that people found in possession of indecent images/pseudo images or films/videos of children may currently, or in the future become involved directly in child abuse themselves.
+There is some evidence from Police Investigations that people found in possession of indecent images/pseudo images or films/videos of children and young people may currently, or in the future become involved directly in child abuse themselves.

-The perpetrators access to children should be established during an assessment, to consider the possibility that they may be actively involved in the abuse of children including those within the family, within employment contexts or in other settings such as voluntary work with children or other positions of trust.
+The perpetrators access to children and young people should be established during an assessment, to consider the possibility that they may be actively involved in the abuse of children and young people including those within the family, within employment contexts or in other settings such as voluntary work with children and young people or other positions of trust.

 Internet abuse may also include cyber bullying or online bullying (see Bullying).
 This is when a child is tormented, threatened, harassed, humiliated, embarrassed or otherwise targeted by another child or adult using the Internet and/or mobile devices.
 It is possible for one victim to be bullied by many perpetrators.
 In any case of severe bullying it may be appropriate to consider the behaviour as child abuse by another young person - see Children who Abuse Others and Domestic Abuse